 Oh hi, friends!
 Today, I’m coming to you from my couch where I’ve been binging SVU and sipping leftover champagne.

 The said leftover champagne is a happy accident from a holiday party where I made lots of bubbly cocktails and even more snacks.
-These 77s are by far one of my most popular party cocktails along with freezer door martinis and this peachy pink gin spritz.
+These 77s are by far one of my most popular party cocktails along with freezer door martinis and this refreshing peachy pink gin spritz.

-French 75s are one of the first cocktails I learned how to make when I started throwing parties years ago.
-They’re ridiculously easy and only have a few ingredients – gin, simple syrup, lemon juice, and champagne.
+French 75s also happen to be one of the first cocktails I learned how to make when I started throwing parties years ago.
+They have just a handful of ingredients – gin, simple syrup, lemon juice, and champagne.
 But a 77 has a splash of elderflower liqueur (usually St. Germain) or sometimes all elderflower liqueur instead of gin.
 I made this cocktail for a dinner party a few years ago, it’s been my favorite version ever since!

 Just 4 ingredients